Welcome to the West Ham United Memorabilia Collection featuring everything Claret and Blue

 Bottom of the Premiership at Christmas and the Championship Beckons

-The rest of this feature selects a few of the Christmas Day highlights and more notable and unusual achievements.
+The rest of this feature selects a few of the Christmas Day highlights and more notable, unusual achievements and some sadness.

 The last Christmas Day Match in 1958